History & Lessons: Manila’s American Cemetery & Memorial

 The land was given by The Philippines Government free of charge and in perpetuity and is the largest overseas site to be administered by the American Battle Monuments Commission.

-A leaflet specifically about the Manila American Cemetery is available on arrival, or online here
+A leaflet specifically about the Manila American Cemetery is available on arrival.

 A staff member is always on duty in the visitor building to answer questions and escort relatives to grave and memorial sites.